RalphKradle/mitmproxy/docs/src/content/howto-transparent.md

 a server on the Internet to a listening proxy server.
-This usually takes the form of a firewall on the same host as the proxy server - [iptables](http://www.netfilter.org/) on Linux or [pf](https://en.wikipedia.org/wiki/PF_(firewall)) on OSX.
+This usually takes the form of a firewall on the same host as the proxy server - [iptables](http://www.netfilter.org/) on Linux or [pf](https://en.wikipedia.org/wiki/PF_(firewall)) on macOS.
 When the proxy receives a redirected connection, it sees a vanilla HTTP request, without a host specification.
 This is where the second new component comes in - a host module that allows us to query the redirector for the original destination of the TCP connection.

-At the moment, mitmproxy supports transparent proxying on OSX Lion and above, and all current flavors of Linux.
+At the moment, mitmproxy supports transparent proxying on macOS and Linux.

 ## Linux